coezbek/baker/README.md

 - Markdown blocks starting on newlines are supported (' - [] description:\n```your code incl. newlines```).
 - Add '--no-save' option to run bake file without saving completed tasks.
 - Added a small plugin system to extend Baker's functionality.
+- Ring a bell if more than 5 seconds passed since the last manual task which needs confirmation.
+- Added '--no-bell' to disable the bell.
+- Added '--rails-app-template' to print the given bakefile as a Rails App Template.

 ### 0.1.0
 - Support running colorized/animated shell commands.